Assault Torts and Injury Law

-This definition of assault developed at common law.
-What this means is that courts developed a working definition over the course of centuries, long before it a legislature passed a statute defining civil assault.
+This definition of assault developed in common law.
+What this means is that courts developed a working definition over the course of centuries, long before the legislature passed a statute defining civil assault.
 Modern assault statutes closely reflect this ancient common-law definition.

 An assault is both a crime and a tort.
 Therefore, an assailant may face both criminal and civil liability.
 A criminal assault conviction may result in a fine, imprisonment, or both.
 In a civil assault case, the victim may be entitled to monetary damages from the assailant.

 Separate from any criminal prosecution for assault, a victim may pursue civil damages for injuries caused by it.
 After a determination by a judge or jury that an assault was committed, the next step is to determine what compensation is appropriate.

 1. Compensatory Damages -- These include things such as medical expenses and lost wages and are meant to compensate for the injury sustained when you have assault and a battery.

 2. Nominal Damages — Nominal damages act as an acknowledgment that a person has suffered a technical invasion of rights.
 They are awarded in cases where no actual injury has resulted, or where an injury occurred, but the amount has not been established.